MZ-Entwickler/mz-office-document-api/ReadMe.md

+Sorry if you don't speak German.
+We've tried to keep some comments of our examples (GettingStarted, JUnit, JavaDoc and here) in English.
+Well... perhaps we will translate all documentation sometime.
+If you have questions, just write me. :-)

 # MZ Office Document API
 Bibliothek zum Ausfüllen von DOCX (Microsoft Word ab 2007) und ODT (Open-/LibrOffice) Dokumenten die Platzhalter oder Tabellen (auch ineinander verschachtelte Tabellen) beinhalten.